An atlas of photonic and plasmonic materials for cathodoluminescence microscopy: 1 Introduction

 \keywords{coherent and incoherent cathodoluminescence, photonics, plasmonics, scanning electron microscope, transition radiation, angular radiation spectrum, band-gap luminescence, quantum emitters, exciton}

-\section{Introduction}
+\section{1 Introduction}

 Cathodoluminescence (CL) microscopy is an indispensable tool for investigating the optical and electronic properties of materials at the nanoscale, providing valuable insights into photonic and plasmonic materials~\cite{Yacobi1986,Coenen2016,Coenen2017,Christopher2020,RoquesCarmes2023}.
-When an electron beam interacts with a material, it leads to the emission of ultraviolet (UV), visible (VIS), and infrared (IR) photons.
-The detection of this optical signal combined with the techniques of electron microscopy allows for the spatial mapping of the material’s electronic and optical characteristics with nanoscale resolution.
+When an electron beam interacts with a material, it can generate a broad range of emissions, including X-rays, secondary and backscattered electrons, and photons spanning from the ultraviolet (UV) to the infrared (IR) spectral range.
+Among these, UV to IR photons are of particular interest for photonics and plasmonics.
+The detection of CL optical signal combined with the techniques of electron microscopy allows for the spatial mapping of the material’s electronic and optical characteristics with nanoscale resolution.
 The wavelength and intensity of the emitted light are influenced by the material’s composition, defects, and structural features, making CL microscopy a valuable technique for understanding material properties and behavior.
 For in-depth insights into various aspects of CL, readers are directed to several comprehensive reviews, which include discussions on the physical fundamentals of CL~\cite{GarciaDeAbajo2010,GarcadeAbajo2021}, its historical development and methods~\cite{Brillson2012,Coenen2016,Coenen2017,Kociak2017,Meuret2019,Christopher2020,Yoshikawa2023,Dang2023}, overviews on CL origin in a variety of semiconductors~\cite{Yacobi1986,Yacobi1990,Guthrey2020}, and developments on CL microscopy for the study of nanophotonic and plasmonic systems~\cite{Polman2019,GmezMedina2008,RoquesCarmes2023}.